-Introduction: Hebrews 7:26 tells us that Jesus "meets our need" and is One who is "fitting" to be our Savior.
-Everything about Him, including His birth which we will soon celebrate, is designed by God the Father to have a practical, lasting impact on our lives.
-Let us therefore pursue some of the "practical benefits" of Christ's birth in the manger.
+Hebrews 7:26 tells us that Jesus meets our need fully and finally, as One who is "fitting" to be our Savior.
+Everything about Him, even His birth, was designed by God the Father to have a practical, lasting impact on our lives.
+Before we leave the subject of the birth of Christ in our Bible notes, let us therefore this week pursue further some of the "practical benefits" of Christ's birth in the manger.